 Why Consultation Matters

 Employees may not know where to turn, may distrust impersonal systems, or may wait until concerns escalate into crises.
-For these reasons, approaches that emphasize trust, familiarity, and local context tend to be more effective—particularly in smaller or closely connected communities.
+For these reasons, approaches that emphasize trust, familiarity, and local context are often more effective—particularly in smaller or closely connected communities.

-Workplace consultation addresses this gap by helping organizations translate good intentions into clear, usable, and trusted mental health support.
-The focus is on practical access, reducing real-world barriers, and thoughtful response, while aligning leadership readiness, existing benefits, and real workplace dynamics.
+Workplace consultation helps organizations turn good intentions into mental health support that is clear, trusted, and actually used.
+The focus is on practical access, reducing real-world barriers, and aligning support with the realities of how people work and lead.

 What I help Organizations With